flutpak 0.8.1 copy "flutpak: ^0.8.1" to clipboard

 cd flutpak

-make test # runs the test suite
+make test # run test suite

 Bumping the version #